yongdd/langevin-fts/README.md

 ```
 # User Guide
 + To use this library, first activate virtual environment by typing `conda activate lfts` in command line.
 In Python script, import the package by adding  `from langevinfts import *`.
 To learn how to use it, please see 'examples/ComputeConcentration.py'.
 + The SCFT and L-FTS are implemented on the python shared library.
-Currently, only `AB`-type polymers are supported.
 To understand the entire process of simulations, please see sample scripts in `examples/scft_single_file` and `examples/fts_single_file`, and use sample scripts in the `examples/scft` and `examples/fts` to perform actual simulations.
   + Set 'reduce_gpu_memory_usage=True' (default: False) if GPU memory space is insufficient to run your simulation.
 Instead, performance is reduced by 10 ~ 65% depending on chain model and box size.
 As an example, please see 'examples/scft/BottleBrushLamella3D.py'.
   + To use two GPUs, set `os.environ["LFTS_NUM_GPUS"]="2"`.
 This is useful if your GPUs do not support high performance in double precision, but only reduces simulation time by 5-40%.
 Simulation time may increase depending on the number of grids, number of segments, and GPU environment.
 Check the performance first.
 As an example, see 'examples/scft/A15.py'.
   + Set 'use_superposition=False, (default: True) if you want to use 'pseudo.get_polymer_concentration()', which returns block-wise concentrations of a selected polymer species, and 'pseudo.get_chain_propagator()', which returns a propagator of a selected branch.